 Bail is the sum of money a defendant must pay to be released from jail.
 It’s a cash sum posted by the defendant.

 Bonds are types of loans offered by bail bond companies.
-In exchange for a deposit, or premium, the company guarantees to pay the bail amount.
-The defendant agrees to repay the bail amount over time to the agency, rather than posting cash bail all at once.
+In exchange for a deposit or premium – a portion of the total bail amount, normally 10% – the company guarantees to pay the full bail amount.
+The defendant agrees to repay the bond amount over time to the agency, rather than posting cash bail all at once.

 Bail can be expensive, so this is a really common question!
 The answer depends on two factors: whether the defendant meets their bail requirements, and how you post bail.